alovajs/alovajs.github.io/tutorial/client/strategy/seamless-data-interaction/request-retry.md

 });
 ```

-In order not to pollute the error message, usually we will put the error code returned by the server in `error.name`, of course, you can also splice it into `error.message`, the error handling example of Response is as follows:
+In order not to pollute the error message, usually we will put the error code returned by the server in `error.name`, of course, you can also splice it into `error.message`, the error handling example of the response is as follows:

 ```javascript
 const alovaInst = createAlova({